cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

-- `impl`: *async function(cogment.environment.EnvironmentSession instance, cogment.trial.Trial instance)* - Callback function to be registered
+- `impl`: *async function(cogment.EnvironmentSession instance)* - Callback function to be registered.
 - `impl_name`: *str* - Name for the environment being run by the given callback function.

 Return: None